tmwayne/ide-vim/README.md

 The plugin handles opening a REPL, managing the buffers, running code in the REPL, and closing the REPL.
-It's meant to be as thin as possible while providing essential functionality, as opposed to being feature rich.
+It's meant to be as thin as possible with only the essential functionality, as opposed to being feature rich.

 ## Installation